cotton-han/cotton-han/README.md

 ## 👋🏻 Hi there

-- 👩🏻‍💼   Junior Front-End Developer
+- 👩🏻‍💼   Web Frontend Developer
 - 💻   Usually using Javascript language for programmming

 <br>